General Information About Wilms Tumor and Other Childhood Kidney Tumors

 - Second cancers (renal cell carcinoma may be found in patients several years after treatment for neuroblastoma).

-These and other symptoms may be caused by kidney tumors.
-Other conditions may cause the same symptoms.
-Check with a doctor if your child has any of the following problems:
+These and other signs and symptoms may be caused by kidney tumors or by other conditions.
+Check with a doctor if your child has any of the following:

 The following tests and procedures may be used: